lucasburger/pyRC/README.md

 ## Output Models

 Output models can basically be chosen from any [scikit-learn](https://scikit-learn.org/stable/) model having a fit and predict method.
+In case, the model performs cross validation, make sure to store the cv-scores.
 Alternatively, they can be specified separately and, for convenience, can derive from model.output_models.BaseOutputModel:

  ```python
 from abc import ABCMeta, abstractmethod, abstractproperty